 To create an account, see Create Your Amazon Developer Account.

 - A set of sample utterances for testing.
 You have two options for these utterances:

 - Create a .zip file pre-recorded audio files containing your utterances compressed into a single .zip file.

-- Record your utterances directly from your laptop when you create your annotation set.
+- Record your utterances directly from your computer when you create your annotation set.

 - (Optional) A CSV or JSON file of utterance transcriptions for your annotation set.
 You can upload this CSV file of transcriptions to avoid having to manually add the expected transcription for each utterance in your annotation set.